Student Rights Centre

 - According to the current interpretation of the academic regulation, yes.

 - This situation unfortunately arises frequently.
-In fact, an important number of student who consult the Student Rights Centre have simply made honest mistakes in their referencing.
+In fact, an important number of students who consult the Student Rights Centre have simply made honest mistakes in their referencing.

 - According to the regulation on academic fraud, a student’s intention or ignorance of the regulations are not sufficient grounds for finding that the student is not guilty.
 You may be found guilty of academic fraud, even if you plagiarized accidentally or in good faith.